 5. Visiting Associate Professor, Department of Philosophy, University of Chicago, January-June 1965

-6. Lecturer in Psychology, Department of General Studies, University of Aston in Birmingham, 1967
+6. Lecturer in Psychology, Department of General Studies, the University of Aston in Birmingham, 1967

 7. Lecturer in Clinical Psychology, Department of Psychiatry, University of Leeds, 1968-1969

 8. Lecturer in Philosophy, Department of Philosophy, University of Leeds, 1970-1975